Creating cultural & social impact through entrepreneurship

 54 W 40th Street

 New York, NY 10018

 Jake Harriman graduated with distinction from the U.S. Naval Academy in 1998, earning a B.S. in Systems Engineering.
 He then served 7.5 years in the Marine Corps as a Platoon Commander in both the Infantry and a special operations unit called Force Recon.
-During his military career, Jake led 4 operational deployments, including 2 combat tours in Iraq and disaster relief operations in Indonesia and Sri Lanka after the Asian tsunami.
+During his military career, Jake led four operational deployments, including two combat tours in Iraq and disaster relief operations in Indonesia and Sri Lanka after the Asian tsunami.
 Jake was awarded the Bronze Star for actions in combat during his second tour in Iraq.
-From his experiences, Jake came to believe that the “War on Terror” wouldn’t be won on the battlefield alone: the contributing causes of terrorism – disenfranchisement, lack of education, and extreme poverty – must also be eradicated.
-Jake left his career in the Marine Corps and enrolled at the Stanford Graduate School of Business (GSB) to build Nuru International, an organization focused on ending extreme poverty in remote, rural areas.
+From his experiences, Jake came to believe that the “War on Terror” would not be won on the battlefield alone: the contributing causes of terrorism – disenfranchisement, lack of education, and extreme poverty – must also be eradicated.
+Jake left his career in the Marine Corps and enrolled at the Stanford Graduate School of Business to build Nuru International, an organization focused on ending extreme poverty in remote, rural areas.
 Jake graduated with an MBA in June 2008 and led a team to launch Nuru Kenya that same year.